saeha303/CSE471-Machine-Learning/Blog.md

 ### Overview: The Problem at Hand

 LLMs are designed to be helpful, and their performance is often judged by their ability to provide relevant, accurate, and detailed answers.
-However, this tendency toward compliance can lead to problematic behaviors, such as generating harmful content, revealing private information, or providing advice on illegal activities.
+However, their openness creates vulnerabilities.
+What happens when users request harmful instructions, attempt to extract sensitive information, or game the system into bypassing safeguards?
+Current approaches often rely on hardcoded rules or external moderation tools.
+However, these methods struggle to adapt to nuanced situations where compliance is context-dependent.
 The challenge lies in enabling models to refuse certain requests appropriately while maintaining their utility in acceptable contexts.

 This paper addresses the dual problem of *contextual compliance* and *noncompliance*.
 Specifically, it focuses on: